damianhakert/damianhakert.github.io/source/handbook/index.html.md

 Please add instructions how to set up a Bluejeans meeting, how to record it and how to add the resulting video to our Youtube channel.

+### Gmail

+#### Filters

+It might be useful to add a Gmail filter that adds a label to any GitLab notification email in which you are specifically mentioned, as opposed to a notification that you received simply because you were subscribed to the issue or merge request.

+1. Search for `@your_gitlab_username` in Gmail
+1. Click the down arrow on the right side of the search field
+1. Click "Create filter with this search"
+1. Check "Apply the label:" and select a label to add, or create a new one, such as "Mentioned"
+1. Check "Also apply filter to matching conversations."
+1. Click "Create filter"

+If your username on dev.gitlab.org is different from your username on GitLab.com, you might want to create a similar filter for that username as well.

 ### Hangouts on air

 Hangouts on Air probably only works with a maximum of 15 people for scheduled calls (same limit as normal Google Hangouts).